Metallurgy in pre-Columbian America: South America

-and it seems to have been spread throughout Andean societies by the Early horizon (1000–200 BCE).
+and it seems to have been spread throughout Andean societies by the Early horizon (1000–200 BC).

 Unlike other metallurgy traditions where metals gained importance through practical use in weaponry and everyday utensils, metals in South America (and later Central America) were mainly valued as adornments and status objects.
 Though also functional objects were produced, even in the metallurgically advanced Andean cultures of the Inca era stone tools were never completely replaced by bronze items in everyday life.

 During the Early horizon, advances in metal working produced spectacular and characteristic Andean gold objects made by the joining of smaller metal sheets, and also gold-silver alloy appeared.